P5vc/ServerConfigurations/README.md

 To set up a new Priveasy server, all you have to do is run the following command:

-`curl https://raw.githubusercontent.com/P5vc/ServerConfigurations/master/install | sudo bash && av directive && av apply`
+`curl https://raw.githubusercontent.com/P5vc/ServerConfigurations/master/install -o /tmp/install && sudo bash /tmp/install && av directive && av apply`